Interview by Larry Connelley, February 11, 2010

-“Folders have really taken over the major of knife sales and see it continuing.
-Some designs and knife patterns come into vogue then they slow down, after time they again see resurgence.
-There is always a small handful of knifemakers that are on the forefront of super high-end of our art form.
+“Folders have really taken over the majority of knife sales and see it continuing.
+Some designs and knife patterns come into vogue then they slow down, after time they again see a resurgence.
+There is always a small handful of knifemakers that are at the forefront of super high-end of our art form.
 There are more knifemakers going into the high end of the art knife in the last ten years.
-There is also a practical group of collector/users that demands high-end tactical knives with excellent blade steel and the like.
+There is also a practical group of collectors that demand high-end tactical knives with excellent blade steel and the like.
 Now we see semiprecious stones, fancy engraving in art-form knives in a collectible market.
 Mechanisms are the hottest thing out right now.
 Manufacturing has driven knifemakers to create proprietary designs in mechanisms.
 Two things stand out above everything else – the liner lock/integral lock and the axis lock.
-The axis lock is even stronger and ambidextrous while keep the knife design intact.
-The axis lock is self compensating.
+The axis lock is even stronger and ambidextrous while keeping the knife design intact.
+The axis lock is self-compensating.
 Bill McHenry and Jason Williams came up the original concept; I helped get them in touch with Benchmade.
 The axis lock mechanism knife requires CNC machinery, Benchmade bought axis patent.
 The axis lock is a dream for a company with the right equipment.

 What would you advise a new knife maker and a new knife collector about custom knives?